Skip to content

 HTS Bioinf - Storage and security of sensitive data

-This document describes security policies for the patient sensitive data from the HTS sequencers and the bioinformatic pipeline.
+This document describes security policies for sensitive patient data from the HTS sequencers and the bioinformatic pipeline.
 It also describes the location of the data and how long they are stored.

 Sensitive data